 It’s hard to even describe how much I love this place.
 Not only is it original, (you’d be hard pressed to find another small bakery so dedicated to cheesecakes anywhere around), it’s a genuine family business with a touching story.
 All of the cheesecakes that aren’t at peak freshness are donated to the Arvada food bank.
 The welcoming space makes it the perfect place to bring everyone, from children to grandmothers to dates.
 The cheesecakes are outstanding and you can really taste the love and intention put into them.
 Though charming, Olde Town Arvada might be a bit out of the way, but this shop alone is worth the drive to spend an afternoon.
 I know I’ll be back soon for a respite from a stressful day to relax and enjoy the therapeutic benefits of really good cheesecake.

 Where: Any King Soopers in the bakery case.

 Pros: Vollmer’s makes quality cheesecakes readily available at any King Soopers and featured at many local restaurants as well.

 Cons: No storefront, so experiences with this bakery are more of the grab and go nature.

 Vollmer’s slogan, “the bakery that has stood the test of time,” is seriously no joke.
 This bakery has been churning out baked goods in Denver since nineteen thirty-two!
-Joseph Sekrieh, the current owner, took over thirty-eight years ago, and he oversees the consistent quality and distribution of Vollmers specialty cheesecakes.
-While in the past, Vollmer’s bakery had many outlets throughout the Denver area; they’ve paired up with King Soopers now so their products are widely available.
+Joseph Sekrieh, the current owner, took over thirty-eight years ago, and he oversees the consistent quality and distribution of Vollmer’s specialty cheesecakes.
+While in the past, Vollmer’s bakery had many outlets throughout the Denver area, they’ve now paired up with King Soopers so that their products are widely available.
 Vollmer’s continues to use traditional European techniques and recipes brought over by the founder, German immigrant Bill Vollmer, baking around twenty-five different flavors every day.